sseefried/lambdalog/drafts/2011-07-08-sharing-recovery.markdown

 ## What are we aiming for?

 Once all the `LetSharing` and `VarSharing` nodes have been inserted we want the graph to look as follows.
 The numbers in nodes have the following meaning.
-Let-nodes have *binders* and *bodies*.
-A binder is identified by a number.
-In a let-node, `LetSharing n`, one identifies the binder by that number.
-We call it *binder $n$*.
-A let-variable-node, `VarSharing n` refers to binder $n$.
+Let-nodes have *bound expressions* and *bodies*.
+A bound expression is identified by a number called its *binder*.
+(It is just equal to the stable name of the original `Exp` node.)
+The binder of let-node, `LetSharing (StableSharingExp sn sharingExp) bound` is equal to `sn`.
+A let-variable-node, `VarSharing sn` references bound expression `sharingExp`.

 ![`fib 4` with sharing recovered](/static/images/fib_4_recovered.jpg)

-This time around:
+The notation this time around is:

 * Rectangular boxes are nodes of type `LetSharing a`.
 * Ellipses are, as they did before,  `PreExp` nodes but this time of their full type is